Highlights from New Brunswick

 Bouctouche

-We were drawn to this area by one single photo online that we wanted to see for ourselves.
-What we found there made us wishing we had allotted a full day.
+A single photo online had drawn us to this area, compelling us to see it for ourselves.
+What we found there made us wish we had allotted an entire day.

 Nearby is also a long curvy boardwalk raised over windswept dunes at the Irving Eco-Centre.
 With soft sand on one side and wavy emerald grass on the other, it’s worth every step of the stroll.